Starling Bank Limited

 Board CommitteeKey Responsibilities

-Board Remuneration CommitteeOverseeing the Group’s remuneration system design and ensuring remuneration is appropriate and consistent with the Starling’s culture, long-term business goals, risk appetite, corporate governance principles for banks, performances and control environment, as well as with applicable legal and regulatory requirements.
+Board Remuneration CommitteeOverseeing the Group’s remuneration system design and ensuring remuneration is appropriate and consistent with Starling’s culture, long-term business goals, risk appetite, corporate governance principles for banks, performance and control environment, as well as with applicable legal and regulatory requirements.

 Risk Operating Model